 Jennifer Cohen, Senior Vice President, Leadership Development, Ratliff & Taylor

 Kyla Schneider, Senior Leadership Development Consultant, Ratliff & Taylor

 Elizabeth Voudouris, Executive Vice President, BVU

-This program is targeted to nonprofit professionals who have at least seven years of experience leading a nonprofit or significant program, function or team at a nonprofit.
+This program is targeted to nonprofit professionals who have had several years of experience leading a nonprofit or significant program, function or team at a nonprofit.
 We are requesting that you complete this registration questionnaire.